What is Medicare?

 What is Medicare Fraud?

-When someone defrauds the Medicare system, the act can describe an individual, company or large corporation who is acting intentionally to steal money from the federal government.
+When someone commits Medicare fraud, the act can describe an individual, company or large corporation who is acting intentionally to steal money from the federal government.
 The most common form of Medicare fraud is called “phantom billing,” which refers to a medical provider who is billing Medicare for medically unnecessary procedures or even procedures that were never performed.

 There are reports about thousands of Medicare recipients who have been fraudulently billed for durable medical equipment, such as oxygen generators, breathing machines, air mattresses, orthopedic walkers or wheelchairs.